 We studied literacy growth rates while in the program as an additional way to evaluate program impacts beyond outcome score comparisons.
-Paired samples t-tests were performed to examine growth rates as measured by the Brigance and the Bader total test composite scores for the treatment and control group children and each subtest (Phonemic Blending, Phonemic Segmenting, Visual Discrimination, Recites Alphabet, Letter Knowledge, Letter Sounds, Auditory Discrimination, Survival Sight Words, and Pre-Primer Vocabulary).
-Growth rates for the treatment and control children were compared based on the observed difference scores between the post-test and the pretest.
+Paired sample t-tests were performed to examine growth rates as measured by the Brigance and the Bader total test composite scores for the treatment and control group children and each subtest (Phonemic Blending, Phonemic Segmenting, Visual Discrimination, Recites Alphabet, Letter Knowledge, Letter Sounds, Auditory Discrimination, Survival Sight Words, and Pre-Primer Vocabulary).
+Growth rates for the treatment and control children were compared based on the observed difference scores between the post-test and the pre-test.

-- The treatment group showed significantly (p < .05) stronger mean literacy growth rates compared to the control group on the Total Bader and Brigance Composites, with the treatment group scoring an average of 5 points higher on the Bader and 21 points higher on the Brigance. - The treatment group showed statistically stronger (p < .05) literacy growth rates compared to the control group on four out of eight Brigance subtests (Visual Discrimination, Letter Sounds, Survival Sight Words, and Basic Pre-Primer Vocabulary) and both Bader subtests (Phonemic Blending and Segmentation). - There was no difference in growth rates between the treatment and control group on the following subtests: Auditory Discrimination (measures auditory discrimination between similar word pairs), Expressive Vocabulary, Reciting the Alphabet, and Letter Knowledge.
+• The treatment group showed significantly (p < .001) stronger mean literacy growth rates compared to the control group on the Total Bader and Brigance Composites, with the treatment group scoring an average of 4 points higher on the Bader and 23 points higher on the Brigance.

+- The treatment group showed statistically stronger (p < .01) literacy growth rates compared to the control group on eight of the Brigance subtests (Expressive vocabulary, Visual Discrimination, recites alphabet, Letter Knowledge, Letter Sounds, Auditory Discrimination, Survival Sight Words, and Basic Pre-Primer Vocabulary) and two of three Bader subtests (Phonemic Blending and Segmentation). - There was no statistically significant difference in mean growth rates between the treatment and control group on the Rhyming subtest.